Here's a quick breakdown for how the tension score is currently calculated!

 - Displacement: How far the muscle moves in response (measured in millimeters)

-The relationship between these two tells us about muscle compliance - basically, how stiff or soft the muscle is.
+The relationship between these two tells us about muscle compliance, which is how the soft tissue responds to pressure.
+This correlates with resting muscle tone, guarding patterns, and overall tissue stiffness.
+Think of it like measuring how springy or resistant the muscle belly is.
 We track these measurements continuously as you press, building up a detailed picture of how the tissue responds.

 The Basic Idea